ovh/cds/docs/content/building-pipelines/building-pipelines.first-pipeline-cli.md

 The first step is to create your own Project.
 A project contains applications, pipelines and environments.

-You can use either the cli or the ui to create your project.
+You can use either the CLI or the UI to create your project.

 ```bash
 $ cds project add TEST "My test project" test-team